Charles III crowned in ancient rite at Westminster Abbey

 A gospel choir performed a newly composed “Alleluia,” and, for the first time, female clergy took part in the ceremony.
 It was also the first to include representatives of the Buddhist, Hindu, Jewish, Muslim, and Sikh faiths.

-In an ancient display of kingly power, Charles was then anointed with oil from the Mount of Olives in the Holy Land and presented with an orb, swords and scepters, before Archbishop of Canterbury Justin Welby placed the solid gold crown bedecked with more than 400 precious stones on the monarch’s head.
+In an ancient display of kingly power, Charles was anointed with oil from the Mount of Olives in the Holy Land — a part of the ceremony so sacred it was concealed behind screens — and presented with an orb, swords and scepters.

 For 1,000 years and more, British monarchs have been crowned in such grandiose ceremonies that confirm their right to rule.
 Charles was the 40th sovereign to be enthroned in the abbey — and, at 74, the oldest.